-The style and manner in which a student dresses while he/she attends school and school-related functions is largely the responsibility of the student and his/her parents.
-The school, however, maintains the right to impose reasonable restrictions on dress and grooming, where the style of dress or grooming is reasonably considered disruptive or detrimental to the school's mission and/or the health, safety, or welfare of the student or other students with whom he/she attends school.
+The style and manner in which a student dresses while they attend school and school-related functions is largely the responsibility of the student and their parents.
+The school, however, maintains the right to impose reasonable restrictions on dress and grooming, where the style of dress or grooming is reasonably considered disruptive or detrimental to the school's mission and/or the health, safety, or welfare of the student or other students with whom they attends school.